jxin31415/virtual-cloth/README.md

 ### Rendering
 We render the system by converting the particle system into a triangle mesh.
 Since the cloth is arranged in a grid-like structure, for each "cell" (a square defined by four points), we can simply split that into two triangles and render those two triangles.

 We use a similar method to the Menger sponge, where we'll duplicate points when they need to be used for multiple triangles.

-Normals are calculated by finding the plane that defines the triangle.
-A future extension would be to make this normal calculation smoother.
+#### Smooth Shading Normals
+We implement smooth shading following the instructions here (https://computergraphics.stackexchange.com/questions/4031/programmatically-generating-vertex-normals).
+The idea here is that we should assign vertex normals to the average of the normals of all the faces that the vertex borders.
+This ensures that the cloth is smooth and hides the internal triangle mesh structure.

 ## Collisions
 We do some rudimentary collision tracking, such as colliding with the floor or with a sphere.